icpc/ccs-specs/Contest_Archive_Format.md

     tools or for teams to compete against live data
   - As a base for offline analysis

-This standard lays out the relative location and format of each type of contest-related information when reading or writing to disk.
-The top level structure is inspired by the [Contest API](contest_api) structure.

 ## Archive contents

 The package consists of a single directory containing files as described